fireblock29/My_SIEM/README.md

 A fully containerized, classroom-grade SIEM that you can run on a Debian 13 VM.
 It wires Snort network detection to Elasticsearch via Filebeat, with Kibana for visualization.
 Includes a small vulnerable web app to easily generate test traffic and validate rules.

-> IMPORTANT: This stack is intended for learning/lab use.
-It disables Elasticsearch security and uses a community Snort image.
-Do not expose to untrusted networks.

 ## Table of Contents
 - **[Overview](#overview)**